aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: they are not automatically available*

-- Legitimate(正当合理的) power involves using personal knowledge and expertise to get people to change their behavior.
+- Legitimate(正當合理的) power involves using personal knowledge and expertise to get people to change their behavior.

-> *<strong>wrong reason</strong>: no correlations*
+> *<strong>wrong reason</strong>: to get people to do things based on a position of authority but not to change their behavior*

 - DeMarco and Lister’s study on organizations and productivity found direct correlations between productivity and programming language, years of experience, and salary.